I have to tell you guys, this broccoli and cheese stuffed chicken is a meal that both adult-me and inner-child-me can appreciate!

 I thaw it in the fridge the morning I want to cook it, then pop it on a pan for the last short cook time.
 Voila, in no time at all, dinner is served!

-The answer to this question is almost always OF COURSE!
-I don’t know if I can imagine a more heavenly dish than this broccoli and cheese stuffed chicken wrapped tightly in bacon – bacon wrapped stuffed chicken sounds faint-worthy!
+- Add bacon.
+I don’t know if I can imagine a more heavenly dish than this broccoli and cheese stuffed chicken wrapped tightly in bacon!
+If you decide to make bacon wrapped stuffed chicken, I strongly suggest precooking the bacon (halfway), so it creates a crisper crust.

 Broccoli and Cheese Stuffed ChickenPrint Recipe Pin Recipe